joeriks/ViewRendererTs/readme.md

 "I was inspired by the many good javascript frameworks out there so I made my own".

 Not.
-This is a _very simple_ playful & experimental approach building client side functionality MVC style with typescript.
+This is something I did to learn about what it takes to build simple client side functionality MVC style with TypeScript, without a framework.

-It boils down to the three MVC components:
+In my approach I used the three MVC components this way:

 * The model
-	A TypeScript class or a plain javascript model.
+**	A TypeScript class or a plain javascript model.
 * The view
-	Essentially a function that returns html.
+**	Essentially a function that returns html.
 * The controller
-	The controller is invoked on view render.
+**	The controller is invoked on view render.
 It hooks upp bindings.
 Can be user actions, timers, router events, pubsub publishs, clicks or whatever.

 The components are tied together with a ViewRenderer class (25 lines of code).
 It takes the mentioned components as parameters and has a render function which renders the view on a given jQuery element.